 Effects Of A Narcissistic Father On Children

-Children who grow up under the influence of a narcissistic father may develop low self-esteem.
-It also damages the sense of boundaries they deserve to have in life (2).
+Toxic relationships, such as growing up with a narcissistic father, can damage a child’s self-esteem.
+It also affects the sense of boundaries they deserve to have in life (2).

 - The narcissistic traits and remarks of a father may have a negative and long-lasting effect on children.

-- Children may pick up the same traits as their father as they spend most of the time with him.
+- Children may pick up the same traits as their father as they spend most of their time with him.

-- Due to constant criticism by a narcissistic father, children can get confused about their own identity, thereby resulting in an underdeveloped self-concept.
-They might consider anything acceptable by the father right.
+- Due to constant criticism and emotional abuse by a narcissistic father, children can get confused about their own identity, thereby resulting in an underdeveloped self-concept.
+They might consider anything acceptable by the father as right.

 - Children of a narcissistic father may seek validation, love, and support from others to fulfill the void and criticism made by the father.

-- Children brought up in homes with narcissistic father may have issues maintaining healthy relationships because they are often too insecure and unsure.
+- Children brought up in dysfunctional family dynamics with a narcissistic father may have issues maintaining healthy relationships because they are often too insecure and unsure.

 Effects On Daughter